GeorgeCarr1337/UserCenteredResub/README.md

 To see the testing documentation, visit **"Documents - Resume website - Testing and User Stories"**.

 ## 🛠️ Current Bug testing
 I had tried for over an hour to link to an image in the subfolder.
 I tried several address types including linking to the raw file.
 It seems to have worked now eventually with standard addressing.
-My guess is that it was a possibel cahce issue.
+My guess is that it was a possibel cache issue.